KNL’s CNHF Manpack radio – the new standard for operational communications

 Geocasting, as the name suggests, means broadcasting a message to a pre-determined area where the recipients are known to be located.
 Most often situations that necessitate geocasting are operations where patrols or other personnel are scattered over a vast geographical area, and they must be kept updated with mission-critical information.

-The long battery life of KNL’s Manpack radios means that carrying a backpack loaded with heavy batteries is a thing of the past, leaving carrying capacity for other equipment, such as water, food, and clothing.
+The long battery life of KNL’s Manpack HF radios means that carrying a backpack loaded with heavy batteries is a thing of the past, leaving carrying capacity for other equipment, such as water, food, and clothing.

 • High temperature